sibytes/BIML-DataProvisioning-Framework/README.md

 * SQL Server Data Tools for Visual Studio
 * BIML Express for Visual Studio

 It works with SQL Server 2016 also just change the deployment target in the database and SSIS projects.
+Note that SSIS is not yet support in Visual Studio 2017 and therefore it's advised to work with teh BIML solition in Visual Studio 2015.
+The other projects however can be worked in Visual Studio 2017.

 ## What's in this project